invweb/ComposeSimpleApp/README.md

 EN:

+The simplest application is planned, the Basic one.
+An attempt to adequately implement MVI.
+Used Kotlin Compose.
+Navigation added.

 Key properties of StateFlow
 It always has the current value.
 Unlike regular Flow, StateFlow always has the "last known value", which the new subscriber receives immediately upon subscription.
 Hot flows.
 StateFlow exists independently of subscribers (collectors).
 The data continues to be updated, even if no one is listening.